PagerDuty/pdjs/README.md

 ## Compiling the Base Script:
 `PDJS` is written in [CoffeeScript](http://coffeescript.org/).
 To make changes to the library, you'll edit the `coffee/pdjsbase.coffee` file and compile it with the command below to produce the JavaScript.

-`coffee --output js/ --compile coffee/ `
+`coffee --output js/ --compile --watch coffee/ `

 ## More info